mpj/oauth-bridge-template/README.md

 ```

-This app is made to be deployed on Heroky.
+This app is made to be deployed on Heroku.
 Before you do, you need to configure the app with the following commands:

 ```
 heroku config:set CLIENT_ID=XXXXX